nikitavoloboev/data/operating-systems/containers/containers.md

 - [Predictive CPU isolation of containers at Netflix (2019)](https://medium.com/netflix-techblog/predictive-cpu-isolation-of-containers-at-netflix-91f014d856c7)
 - [amicontained](https://github.com/genuinetools/amicontained) - Container introspection tool.
 Find out what container runtime is being used as well as features available.
 - [Libpod](https://github.com/containers/libpod) - Library used to create container pods.
 Home of Podman.
+- [CRFS: Container Registry Filesystem](https://github.com/google/crfs) - Read-only FUSE filesystem that lets you mount a container image, served directly from a container registry (such as gcr.io), without pulling it all locally first.